bnaucler/gambot/CONTRIBUTING.md

 ### TODO: known bugs
 * Player edit window not properly cleared at close
 * Sometimes 'less' button in top player list needs to be pressed multiple times
+* Edit player 'cycles' through players, does not pick correct one

 ## Pull requests
 Are appreciated!